py5coding/py5book/reference/sketch_text.md

 ) -> None

 text(
-    chars: Iterator[chr],  # the alphanumberic symbols to be displayed
+    chars: Sequence[chr],  # the alphanumberic symbols to be displayed
     start: int,  # array index at which to start writing characters
     stop: int,  # array index at which to stop writing characters
     x: float,  # x-coordinate of text